jhlywa/chess.js/README.md

-# chess.js
+# chessJS

-chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.
+chessJS is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.

-chess.js has been extensively tested in node.js and most modern browsers.
+chessJS has been extensively tested in node.js and most modern browsers.

 ## Example Code
 The code below plays a complete game of chess ... randomly.